kleinesfilmroellchen/spcasm/doc/src/reference/README.md

 - [x] Document all addressing modes and what they do.
 - [ ] Document expression syntax.
 - [ ] Document the reference system and its limitations.
-- [ ] Document all macros and what they do.
+- [ ] Document all directives and what they do.